NLADC/ddosdb/README_docker.md

 One of the [options for running a DDoSDB](https://github.com/ddos-clearing-house/ddosdb/blob/master/README.md) is the fully dockerized version.

-This guide assumes you have [Docker](https://www.docker.com/get-started) installed.
+This guide assumes you have the [Docker Engine](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

 ## Cloning the repository